des4maisons/til/thoughts/random.md

+- Solving problems is hard.
+It often takes insight and eureka moments.
+    Therefore, don't waste your time thinking about problems that are symtomes of bigger problems.
+Solve the real problems.
 - When wanting to play around with a type of tool, pick one.
 Doesn't matter which one, though you can use the quality of the docs as a guiding point.
 Learn it, and use it as a comparison point for the next one you learn.